NissimBansal/IEEE_Assignments/README.md

 ## Part 2: UART Communication

 ### UART Protocol Explanation
 UART (Universal Asynchronous Receiver-Transmitter) is a widely used hardware communication protocol for data exchange between devices.
 It is asynchronous i.e. it uses no shared clock signal and instead relies on pre-configured baud rates (speed) and specific data framing (bits) to communicate between two devices.
+It uses 2 wires — Transmit (TX) and Receive (RX) — for all methods of communication.
+UART is used in embedded systems for debugging, GPS modules, Bluetooth modules and communication with PC serial ports.